 Is the Site Secure?

 Does your site have an SSL certificate?
 An industry standard and ranking factor across the web, an SSL certificate means you have secured your site from several potential viruses.
-If secure, your site will have a green check mark indicating the site is secure.
-If not, a bold, red ‘X’ will appear near your URL, deterring many from staying on your site.
+If secure, your site will have a small lock that looks locked in the top left next to your URL.
+If not, a circle with the letter “i” will appear near your URL, deterring many from staying on your site.
 Even if users don’t fully understand the function of an SSL, the visual is enough to keep users or have them leave quickly.

 These are not the only reasons bounce rates can be high but it’s a good start.
-If you need help decreasing your bounce rate, give Boston Web Marketing a call today!
+If you need help decreasing your bounce rate, contact Boston Web Marketing!